RedhawkSDR/redhawksdr.github.io/content/manual/component-structure/auto-generated-files.md

   - `build.sh` - Two of these files are generated: one of them resides in the top-level component directory and the other resides in the source directory.
 The first of the two calls the `build.sh` script in the source directory.

     The `build.sh` script in the source directory runs `./reconf; ./configure; make`.
-The Autotools documentation can provide more information on these commands: in short, this process creates the component executable.
+The Autotools documentation can provide more information on these commands: in short, this process creates the component entry point.

     {{% notice note %}}
 If you use this script, you must install the dependency rpm-build by entering the following command: `sudo yum install rpm-build`.